mkbrechtel/patterns/docs/development/design/ddd-reference.md

 Even within a module, the difficulty of interpreting a design increases wildly as dependencies are added.
 This adds to mental overload, limiting the design complexity a developer can handle.
 Implicit concepts contribute to this load even more than explicit references.

 **Low coupling is fundamental to object design.
 When you can, go all the way.
 Eliminate all** **other concepts from the picture.
-Then the class will be completely self-­‐contained and can** **be studied and understood alone.
-Every such self-­‐contained class significantly eases the** **burden of understanding a module. **
+Then the class will be completely self-contained and can** **be studied and understood alone.
+Every such self-contained class significantly eases the** **burden of understanding a module. **

 ### Closure of Operations